 This regiment left for Australia in 1821 guarding convicts (although it is quoted differently in many sources, including Cossum) and left for India in 1827.

 Hobart Town and Van Diemen’s Land Advertiser, 10th August 1822 page 2.
-The earliest Newspaper reference to the Buffs in Australia.
+The earliest Newspaper reference to the East Kents in Australia.
+They are referred to as the Buffs, although that name dates from 1708-1782.

-Some images of their uniform button has the dragon facing sinister, some dexter.
+Some of the button designs had the dragon facing sinister (left), some dexter (right).
 Most don’t have a drooping tail like the one above.
 See Cossum page 64.
+From 1881 the designation changed to The Buffs (East Kent) Regiment.
+Early buttons were silver for officers and pewter for O.R.

 Colonel William Stewart from a 1822 oil painting held in the Mitchell Library, NSW.
 He commanded the Buffs in Australia and was also the Lieutenant Governor of New South Wales 1825-7.
 He returned from India in 1832 and retired near Bathurst.

 This design may have been worn in Australia.
 See also

 The first detachment of the 4th arrived in December 1831 as guards for a shipment of convicts.
 They left for India during 1836-7.
+Officers’ button were silver (despite being a “gold lace” regiment, which usually was matched with gilt buttons), other ranks were pewter.
 As with many regiments assigned to the tough conditions of the colonies (climate, boredom, rum, deprivation), there were intermittent problems with discipline.

 The Sydney Morning Herald, 13th September 1933 page 17.